-1. What is an honest person?
-Why does God require people to be honest?
+1. What an honest person is and why God requires people to be honest

 Relevant Words of God: